 “If two more parking decks are built, I will fill them up tomorrow,” he said.

 While most of town doesn’t have overnight on-street parking, some suggest that allowing parking permits on the street can alleviate some of Montclair’s parking problems.

-Beth Macfarlane, an apartment manager at 31 Trinity Place, said she recently lost a prospective tenant after they inquired about acquiring a parking permit for nearby parking decks and was told by the parking authority the wait was at least 11 months.
+Beth MacFarlane, an apartment manager at 31 Trinity Place, said recently a prospective tenant inquired about acquiring a parking permit for nearby parking decks and was told by the parking authority the wait was at least 11 months.
 The apartments rent for about $100 less than the market rate of $2,400 for a two-bedroom, but on-site parking is not available.